mslaugh/Property-Inspection-Code-Sample/README.md

 - Repair Person: Chris Gray alias: chrisg

 **Property Manager My App Configuration**
 This step is optional.
 If you wish to add a custom logo to your Property Manager My App you can update the logo corresponding to the AAD App Visual Studio creates in your AAD.

-To do this, access the AAD App in the Azure Management Portal and use the following file you can find in the PropertyManagementMyApp Visual Studio Solution.  **/Content/Images/AADAppLogos/logo-prop-man.jpg**
+1. To do this, access the AAD App in the Azure Management Portal and use the following file you can find in the PropertyManagementMyApp Visual Studio Solution.  **/Content/Images/AADAppLogos/logo-prop-man.jpg**

 **Property Manager My App Installation Complete!**

-1. Now you can access the Property Manager My App dashboard landing page by clicking the **Dashboard** link in the top menu.
+1. Access the Property Manager My App dashboard landing page by clicking the **Dashboard** link in the top menu.
 You can also access the dashboard by navigating to **http://localhost:44312/Dashboard** in your web browser.

 This is what the dashboard looks like.
 In this screenshot, the Need Repair tab is selected.